 Critical Unmet Needs

 Across the country, domestic violence programs and shelters are operating with less funding, fewer resources, and reduced staff while requests for services remain high.
-As NNEDV’s Domestic Violence Counts 2014 report documents, “the economic environment of the last few years has resulted in a combination of fewer grants, fewer donations from the community, and reduced government funds at every level.
-This shortage of resources within domestic violence programs has been compounded by a reduction in funding for other social services upon which victims often rely, such as low-income housing, mental health services, and more” (Domestic Violence Counts 2014, NNEDV).
+As NNEDV’s Domestic Violence Counts 2017 report documents, “the economic environment of the last decade has resulted in a combination of fewer private funds, fewer community donations, and reduced state and local funding.
+While some funding streams have been increased at the federal level, the distribution of those funds had not yet reached most programs by September 14, 2016.
+This long-term shortage of resources has been compounded by a reduction in funding for other social services upon which victims often rely, such as low-income housing, mental health services, and more” (Domestic Violence Counts 2017, NNEDV).